insraq/insraq.github.com/_posts/2013-4-14-to-developers-who-first-use-bootstrap-one.md

 These are some tips that can help you to avoid common pitfalls when a developer with little experience of design tries to make a web app UI using Bootstrap.
 They are very basic - they will not make you a design master.
 It is more of a checklist to mark the red flags of your design.
 In fact, if you have lots of experience in design, you can follow none of these tips but still make a great design.
 But for developers who first try doing UI using Bootstrap, it is always better to start easy and safe.

 This is only part one of the list, I promise I will finish the other half in a follow up post.
-As usual, you can discuss on [HN]()
+As usual, you can discuss on [HN](https://news.ycombinator.com/item?id=5546861).